A 2-dimensional torsion theory on symmetric monoidal categories: Another 2-dimensional torsion theory

 \section{Another 2-dimensional torsion theory}

-[2]{{#1}^{\ten{#2}}} [1]{T(\cat{#1})} [1]{T_{\cat{#1}}} [1]{\Phi(\cat{#1})} [1]{F_{\cat{#1}}} In this work we have produced a homotopy torsion theory in the 2-category of symmetric monoidal categories starting from a classical torsion theory in the 1-category of commutative monoids.
-In this last section we want to carry out a similar process, but this time we start from the classical torsion theory in the category of abelian groups given by torsion and torsion-free groups.
+[2]{{#1}^{\ten{#2}}} [1]{\textnormal{T}(\cat{#1})} [1]{T_{\cat{#1}}} [1]{\Phi(\cat{#1})} [1]{F_{\cat{#1}}} In this work, we have developed a homotopy torsion theory on the 2-category of symmetric monoidal categories starting from a classical torsion theory in the 1-category of commutative monoids.
+In this final section, we aim to carry out a similar process, but this time we start from the paradigmatic torsion theory on the category of abelian groups, given by torsion and torsion-free abelian groups.

-Naturally we want to work in the 2-category $\catGr$ of symmetric 2-groups as a 2-dimensional generalisation of abelian groups, and we keep the same nullhomotopy structure $\nhs$ of \cref{MonNullStruct}, though restricted to symmetric monoidal functors between symmetric 2-groups; we keep calling this restriction $\nhs$.
+The most natural approach to this generalisation is to work in the 2-category $\catGr$ of symmetric 2-groups, as a 2-dimensional counterpart to abelian groups, while maintaining the same nullhomotopy structure $\nhs$ of \cref{MonNullStruct}, though restricted to symmetric monoidal functors between symmetric 2-groups; we continue to refer to this restriction by $\nhs$.